 Our goal for each panel is that members reflect Minnesota’s ethnic and geographic diversity, and that about half of the members have had previous panel experience.
 Each panel is a separate entity that meets for a few days and disbands.
 Accepting an invitation to a panel is not a long-term commitment.
 However, accepting the invitation indicates attendance for the entire duration of the meeting.

 During the school year, a school is reimbursed for substitute costs for a teacher serving on a panel.
-Retired teachers and non-teachers (or teachers participating on non-contract days) receive a $125/day honorarium.
-During the summer, school employees not under contract receive the $125/day honorarium.
+Retired teachers and non-teachers (or teachers participating on non-contract days) receive an honorarium.
+During the summer, school employees not under contract receive the honorarium.
 All participants are reimbursed within guidelines for travel and meals (and lodging, if necessary).

 All personal data that you provide is kept strictly confidential and is used by MDE only for the purpose of forming advisory panels.
 It will take less than five (5) minutes to register.